 Located at the main site on the private LAN side of the firewall is an Avaya SES and an Avaya S8300 Server running Avaya Communication Manager in an Avaya G700 Media Gateway.
 Avaya IA 770 Intuity Audix is also running on the Avaya S8300 Server.
-Endpoints include an Avaya 4600 Series IP Telephone (with SIP firmware), Avaya 9600 Series IP Telephones (with SIP and H.323 firmware), an Avaya one-X Desktop Edition, an Avaya 6408D Digital Telephone, and an Avaya 6210 Analog Telephone.
+Endpoints include an Avaya 4600 Series IP Telephone (with SIP firmware), Avaya 9600 Series IP Telephones (with SIP and H.323 firmware), an Avaya one-X Desktop Edition soft phone, an Avaya 6408D Digital Telephone and an Avaya 6210 Analog Telephone.
 An ISDN-PRI trunk connects the media gateway to the PSTN.
-One PSTN number assigned to the ISDN-PRI trunk at the main site is mapped to a telephone extension at the main site.
-The other is mapped to a telephone extension of one of the remote users.
+A PSTN number assigned to the ISDN-PRI trunk at the main site is mapped to a telephone extension at the main site or to a remote telephone extension depending on the test cases being executed.